 In depth collaboration with a supervisor is a core element of this training.
-The current requirement for graduation is weekly supervision of two cases, each for a minimum of 12 months, another for a minimum of 18 months.
+The current requirement for graduation is weekly supervision of two cases, each for a minimum of 12 months.
 PAPPTP provides guidance in selecting supervisors from a list of qualified analytic therapists.
 Where there is financial need, there is limited availability of supervisory hours at somewhat reduced fees ranging from $ 75.00 to $ 150.00.

 Students in the PAPPTP Two-Year Program should be prepared to commit six hours a week to scheduled activities plus time for assigned reading.
 The benefits of such a commitment include immersion in psychoanalytic thinking, an increased capacity for intensive therapeutic work, new social and professional contacts, and participation in a community of psychoanalytically-oriented clinicians.

 Richard Almond, M.D., Past Program Chair (ex-officio)

 Cheryl Goodrich, Ph.D., Curriculum Chair

 Jana Kahn, Ph.D., Faculty Chair